Hoppers of North Carolina:

 Habitats: Often found in clear-cut areas, such as roads and powerlines; can also be found in semi-forested areas (T. Hagerty).

 Behavior: Very hard to capture, this species is an expert at jumping.
 It is typically found on the main trunk of host plants but sometimes on the branches or nearby plants.
 Nymphs like to occur near the base of the host plant and prefer to be on individuals in which the base of the tree is hidden by other vegetation.
 This species is very selective about the plants it chooses, with most winged-sumac in the area lacking any individuals; but on favored trees, you can find a number of adult and nymph fuliginosa.
-Additionally, this species is a messy feeder, leaving behind some sap flow on selected sumac trees.
-[C. Bartlett pers. comments]
+Additionally, this species is a messy feeder in both the nymphal and adult stage, leaving behind some sap flow from seeping wounds on selected sumac trees; these wounds then turn into nodules in subsequent years.
+(Bartlett et al., 2025)

 Status: Native